 Woodlee House is a cabin and conference center on the west side of the ranch.
 The Woodlee house has two conference rooms, three bedrooms and kitchen facilities with a unique touch of history.
 It is currently used for interns and students.

 Loma Parda House

-Camping Pavilion, located on the west side of the ranch overlooks the Mora River and the prairie dog colony.
+Camping Pavilion, located on the west side of the refuge overlooks the Mora River and the prairie dog colony.
 The pavilion offers a camp shelter, primitive cooking facilities, a well with a hand pump, and an outhouse.